fuhengwu2021/distributedai/chapter6-distributed-inference-fundamentals-and-vllm/main.md

 ## KV Cache

-### Transformer Generation Process
+### Decoder-Only Transformer Architecture

-In decoder-only transformer architectures (such as GPT, LLaMA, and most modern LLMs), the model processes sequences through multiple transformer decoder layers.
-Each layer contains a self-attention mechanism that computes attention scores between tokens.

-Let's take a look at how a token is generated.
-**Notation**

-We use the following notation throughout this section:

-- $B$: batch size
-- $L_1$: length of an attending sequence (query); $l_1$: index of a position in this sequence
-- $L_2$: length of a being attended sequence (key/value); $l_2$: index of a position in this sequence
-- $D_1$: dimension of a hidden state/token in an attending sequence (query)
-- $D_2$: dimension of a hidden state/token in a being attended sequence (key/value)
-- $H$: number of attention heads
-- $D_{qk}$: dimension of a query/key vector
-- $D_v$: dimension of a value vector
-- $D$: model hidden size
-- $L$: notation used when $L_1 = L_2$

-**Decoder-Only Architecture Overview**

-A decoder-only transformer consists of a stack of identical decoder layers.
-Each layer contains:
-- A self-attention sublayer with causal masking (ensuring tokens only attend to previous positions)
-- A feed-forward network (MLP)
-- Residual connections and layer normalization
+Modern large language models like GPT, LLaMA, and their variants use decoder-only transformer architectures.
+Decoder-only transformer is proved to be highly effective for autoregressive language modeling and text generation tasks.
+These models consist of a stack of identical decoder layers, each containing a self-attention sublayer with causal masking, a feed-forward network (MLP), and residual connections with layer normalization.

 The self-attention mechanism uses three learned linear projections: **Query (Q)**, **Key (K)**, and **Value (V)**.
 For each token at position $i$, the model computes: